Shiyi-Xia/Shiyi-Xia/README.md

 - Strategy Associate, at Diplomatic Protocol Service Center, Ministry of Foreign Affairs, China.
 August 2016 - August 2018.

 # Data
-The Soft and Hard Targets in Protest Violence
+The Soft and Hard Targets in Protest Violence \
+UN General Debate and Speech Corpus

 # Something Non-academic about Me 🤔
 I love 🍓🍒🥭🥝🥑;🍱🥗🥪;☕️🍻🍹. \